vespCV/VespaVelutina-Impact/README.md

 ## Project overview

 Nearly a quarter century has passed since _Vespa velutina_ arrived by accident in Europe.
-And this Asian hornet* with its yellow legs is using her wings to spread over a large part of Europe.
-For the protein to raise the next generation, they don't make it difficult for themselves.
-In Europe domesticated bees (_Apis mellifera_) are widely available and easy to catch.
+And this Asian hornet with its yellow legs is using her wings to spread over a large part of Europe.
+Adult workers need protein-rich prey to feed the developing larvae in their nests, which they obtain primarily from insects.
+They don't make it difficult for themselves—in Europe domesticated bees (_Apis mellifera_) are widely available and easy to catch.
 So, let's find out what is published about the contribution of the **yellow-legged hornet** to the decline of Western **honeybee** populations.

 **Primary Objective:**
 - Quantify the impact of _Vespa velutina_ predation on managed _Apis mellifera_ colonies in Europe.